smart-data-models/dataModel.WaterDistributionManagementEPANET/Tank/doc/spec.md

 -   `sourcePattern` : A relationship to the pattern of the `sourceCategory` property
     -   Attribute type: `Relationship`.
 Reference to an entity of type `Pattern`
     -   Attribute metadata Properties:
         -   `{{metadata Property name}}` : {{Metadata Property Description}}
     -   Optional
+-   `hasInlet` :  A relationship indicating the water inlet points of the `Tank`.
+This relationhip is neither the inverse or the equivalent of `startsAt` or `endsAt` relationships of the `ARC(Pipe,Pump,Valve)` models.
+It depends on the water flow direction in the Water Network.
+    -   Attribute type: `Relationship`.
+Reference to an entity of type `Pipe` or `Valve`
+    -   Attribute metadata Properties:
+        -   `{{metadata Property name}}` : {{Metadata Property Description}}
+    -   Optional
+-   `hasOutlet` :  A relationship indicating the water outlet points of the `Tank`.
+This relationhip is neither the inverse or the equivalent of `startsAt` or `endsAt` relationships of the `ARC(Pipe,Pump,Valve)` models.
+It depends on the water flow direction in the Water Network.
+    -   Attribute type: `Relationship`.
+Reference to an entity of type `Pipe` or `Valve`
+    -   Attribute metadata Properties:
+        -   `{{metadata Property name}}` : {{Metadata Property Description}}
+    -   Optional